boyter/activitypub/user.md

 --header 'Accept: application/ld+json; profile="https://www.w3.org/ns/activitystreams"
 ```

 For mastodon the accept headers of `application/activity+json`, `application/ld+json; profile="https://www.w3.org/ns/activitystreams` or `application/json` will work for the above call, but many instance types will reject the first two.
-It is safer to use one of the first two which are strictly speaking more correct anyway.
+It is safer to use the first one which strictly speaking is more correct anyway.

 Note that fetching the url without this header will usually result in a redirect to the HTML version of the users inbox, or return HTML directly.